-Coronary artery disease is a leading cause of death for women throughout the world.
+Heart disease and stroke are leading causes of death for women throughout the world.
 More women die from heart disease than from cancer, chronic obstructive pulmonary disease, Alzheimer's, and

-Coronary artery disease seems to happen slightly differently in women compared to men.
+Women are unique.
+Heart disease seems to happen slightly differently in women compared to how it happens in men.
 For example, plaque might build up differently in a woman's arteries so that a doctor cannot see a blockage during a cardiac catheterization test.
-Researchers are trying to understand these differences to help find the best ways to diagnose and treat women who have CAD.
+Researchers are trying to understand these differences to help find the best ways to prevent, diagnose, and treat women who have heart disease.

 What increases a woman's risk?

 Most of the risk factors for heart disease and stroke are the same for women and men.
 These include smoking, diabetes, high blood pressure, high cholesterol, obesity, lack of exercise, and family history.